pschwllr/MolecularTransformer/experiments/NOTES.md

 Atom-mapping is usually ill-defined and even in the description of the dataset published

+Data can be downloaded from

+(link)

+and should be best placed in the `data/` folder

 ## Data augmentation

 In the datasets sets ending with `_augm`, the number of training datapoints was doubled.